My Mother's Castle (film)

-My Mother's Castle (original French title: Le château de ma mère) is a 1990 French film directed by Yves Robert, based on the book of the same name by Marcel Pagnol.
+My Mother's Castle (original French title: Le château de ma mère) is a 1990 French film directed by Yves Robert, based on the book of the same name by Marcel Pagnol, the second volume of his Souvenirs d'enfance.
 It is a sequel to My Father's Glory, also filmed by Robert in 1990.

 Plot

 This film, together with My Father's Glory, is set in the period between 1900 and the First World War in 1914.
-Following the summer holiday which features in My Father's Glory, the family returns to Marseilles but Marcel still yearns for the hills.
+Following the summer holiday which features in My Father's Glory, the family returns to Marseille but Marcel still yearns for the hills.
 His wish is granted when they return for the Christmas holiday, much to Marcel's delight.
-Although only a few kilometers outside Marseilles, the journey to the holiday home is time consuming as public transport takes them only a short portion of the way and the rest is a walk along a long, winding road.
+Although only a few kilometers outside Marseille, the journey to the holiday home is time consuming as public transport takes them only a short portion of the way and the rest is a walk along a long, winding road.

 Marcel then tells of an encounter with a girl, Isabelle.
 He meets her while out in the hills collecting thyme for his mother, and they plan to meet at her house in the future to play.
 On his first visit to her house he meets her mother, an eccentric who appears to disapprove of his scruffy demeanour.
 On a subsequent visit, Marcel meets her father, another eccentric who drinks absinthe to aid his poetic composition.
 Isabelle herself is also a bit strange, always dressing up in different dresses, and demanding that Marcel dress up as a dog, a soldier, and a slave.
 When they play, Isabelle commands Marcel to do various tasks, which he obliges.
 At one point, she tells him to close his eyes and open his mouth.
 She then feeds him a grasshopper.
 Lili and Paul, Marcel's younger brother, observe this, and they report it to Marcel's father.
 He then forbids Marcel to continue meeting "with that crazy girl".
 Marcel later observes the departure of Isabelle and her family.

-One day, when travelling to their house, the family encounters one of Marcel's father's former pupils, who now works in maintaining a canal which runs from the hills into Marseilles.
+One day, when travelling to their house, the family encounters one of Marcel's father's former pupils, who now works in maintaining a canal which runs from the hills into Marseille.
 The canal runs across private estates and so he is issued with a key which allows him to pass through several locked doors along the towpath.
 The employee points out to the family that this is a shortcut which will allow them to reach their house in a fraction of the journey time and offers them his spare key.
 Marcel's father, being honest and upright realises that this would amount to trespassing.
 He nevertheless accepts the key after much persuasion from his family for use in an emergency.